fbpx

 Get out of the library and into the kitchen with this industry known kitchen operations course.
 This introductory certificate teaches basic food preparation and cooking skills to prepare food and menu items.
 They are involved in mainly routine and repetitive tasks and work under direct supervision, paving a path to work in kitchen operations.

-This qualification provides a pathway to SIT30816 certificate III in Commercial Cookery which provides the skills required by commercial cooks.
+This qualification provides a pathway to SIT30821 Certificate III in Commercial Cookery, which provides the skills required by commercial cooks

 To be eligible to participate, the requirements are that: